srudqvist/NvimSetup/README.md

 # NvimSetup
 This is my Neovim setup.
+See below for instructions.
+To get the background color effect, change the transparency in your terminal.

 <img width="1403" alt="Neovim" src="https://github.com/srudqvist/NvimSetup/assets/60146956/14837294-8f0c-4000-a711-889aaac1e557">